Victoria Police officers killed by truck remembered as heroes

 — Clair White (@clairwhite) April 22, 2020

-It’s thought that during the chaos the Porsche driver, who was believed to be uninjured, took his chance to ran from the scene.
+It’s thought that during the chaos, the Porsche driver, who was believed to be uninjured, took his chance to run away.
 He was still at large on Thursday morning.

 “I strongly suggest he gets himself down to the nearest police station,” Mr Ashton said.

-Police said the truck driver experienced a “medical episode” but they were yet to ascertain whether that had occurred before or after his semi-trailer hit the cars and officers.
+Police said the truck driver had a “medical episode” but they were yet to ascertain whether that came before or after his semi-trailer hit the cars and officers.

-He was taken to hospital under police guard and is expected to have his blood tested for the presence of drugs and alcohol.
+He was taken to hospital under police guard and is expected to have his blood tested for drugs and alcohol.

 “We don’t know at this stage what has caused him to drive that truck into our police members,” Mr Ashton said.

-Images from the freeway showed a damaged police highway patrol car and a struck SUV near a large, white semi-trailer which appeared to carry Connect Logistics branding.
+Images from the freeway showed a damaged highway patrol car and an SUV near a large, white semi-trailer, with Connect Logistics branding.

 The Police Association Victoria is shocked and immensely saddened by the deaths of four of our dedicated members, who…

-Note: - This story has been updated: Read more here